In This Issue

 Researchers from the University of California, Los Angeles, found that women with IBS have more-intense brain responses to pain and a higher anticipation of pain, so they feel pain sooner and are more anxious about it.
 This can lead to more diarrhea, constipation, cramps, and abdominal discomfort.
 The good news?
 Cognitive therapy such as hypnosis might help. (www.health.com)

 5 Immunity-Boosting Foods

-Here are nutritionist Ilyse Simon's top 5 foods she suggests for immune support.
-The key word is "foods"- not pills or supplements.
+Here are nutritionist Ilyse Simon's top 5 foods that she recommends for immune support.
+The key word is "foods" and not pills or supplements.